 This course is designed for international masters and doctoral students who need assistance with the composing and writing stages of course-related projects or papers (such as a research papers), graduate school/department requirements (such as a candidacy exam papers, concept papers, conference papers and presentations) and supporting genres (such as the statement of teaching philosophy and personal statement).
 The course also provides students further guidance and practice in editing for coherence, grammar, and style, as well as in using sources effectively.
 The course consists of whole class sessions and one-on-one tutorial sessions to address individual student needs.

-EDUTL 6912: Research Writing for International Graduate Students
+EDUTL 6912 (TLIELP 6912): Research Writing for International Graduate Students

 2 cr | graded S/U | repeatable up to 6 cr

-EDUTL 6913: Dissertation, Thesis, and Proposal Writing for International Graduate Students
+EDUTL 6913 (TLIELP 6913): Dissertation, Thesis, and Proposal Writing for International Graduate Students

 2 cr | graded S/U | repeatable up to 6 cr